Barn Conversion Nearing Completion

 Biodiversity

-It is considered that the design is in keeping with the property and that the proposal will not have an adverse impact on the wider open countryside and heritage assets or the amenity of either the immediate neighbours or the wider area.
+At the end of the planing asessment phase the Council considered that the design was in keeping with the property and that the proposal will not have an adverse impact on the wider open countryside and heritage assets or the amenity of either the immediate neighbours or the wider area.
 As such the proposal accords with the criteria set out within policies DM3.6, DM3.8, DM3.12, DM3.13 and DM4.10 of the Local Plan, Policy 1 and 2 of the Joint Core Strategy and Sections 16 and S66(1) of the Planning (Listed Buildings and Conservation Areas) Act 1990.